RafaelEstevam/rafaelestevam/README.md

 ### Welcome to my Github profile! 👋

-I'm a Full Stack Developer with experience in a variety of technologies with focused on Front-end tecnologies like React.JS, Typescript, Next.JS, Node.JS, GraphQL, MongoDB and others.
+I'm a Full Stack Developer with experience in a variety of technologies with focused on Frontend tecnologies like React.JS, Typescript, Next.JS, Node.JS, GraphQL, MongoDB and others.

 I,m a Full Stack MERN development.